Rilwan-A/GovtExpenditure-to-HealthEquity-Labeller/README.md

-# This repository is work on for Getting Probabilistic Answers by using Perplexity based uncertainty quantification with Language Models.
+# This repository supported work towards fetting probabilistic answers by using Perplexity based uncertainty quantification with Language Models.

 ## Setup
 - Git Clone this repository